ga-wdi-boston/unix-cli/README.md

 step, even before Googling, is to read the command's user manual.
 You can access the user manual for a command using `man <name_of_command>` in your terminal.
 So, to figure out how to use `rm`, you would executre `man rm`.
 Do so now.
-You should see somethign like this:
+You should see something like this:

 ```md
 NAME